-Article 24-3.
-In cases where credits acquired prior to being admitted to the GSHS are regarded as those acquired by completing class subjects offered by the GSHS in accordance with the provisions of Article 18-1 (limited to credits acquired after obtaining the eligibility for admission to the GSHS under Article 102, Paragraph 1 of the School Education Act (Act No. 26 of 1947)), if the student concerned is deemed to have completed a part of the curriculum , he/she may be recognized as having attended the GSHS for a certain period of time defined by the GSHS, to an extent not exceeding one year of study, in light of the number of said acquired credits and the duration of study required for the acquisition of the credits.
-Provided, however, that even in this case, an enrollment period in the course concerned for at least one or more year(s) shall be required.

-(2) The provisions of the preceding paragraph shall not apply to the period of enrollment in the second term of a doctoral course as specified in Article 22 applicable to students who have the first term of a doctoral course.
+- Article 24-3.
+In cases where credits acquired prior to being admitted to the GSHS are regarded as those acquired by completing class subjects offered by the GSHS in accordance with the provisions of Article 18-1 (limited to credits acquired after obtaining the eligibility for admission to the GSHS under Article 102, Paragraph 1 of the School Education Act (Act No. 26 of 1947)), if the student concerned is deemed to have completed a part of the curriculum of the GSHS master's course through the acquisition of said credits, he/she may be recognized as having attended the GSHS for a certain period of time defined by the GSHS, to an extent not exceeding one year of study, in light of the number of said acquired credits and the duration of study required for the acquisition of the credits.
+Provided, however, that even in this case, an enrollment period in the course concerned for at least one or more year(s) shall be required. - (2) The provisions of the preceding paragraph shall not apply to the period of enrollment in the second term of a doctoral course as specified in Article 22 applicable to students who have completed a master's course or the first term of a doctoral course.